 Few national parks offer better opportunities for wildlife photographers than Zambia’s South Luangwa, either from a walking safari, an open vehicle or a photographic hide.
 The range of wildlife, the dense populations of many iconic species, and photogenic scenery combine to offer an abundance of good material.

-We bring you this selection of stunning images from Peter Geraerdts, who has been fortunate enough to combine his passions for Africa and photography in order to offer photographic safaris in the South Luangwa.
-Being a professional safari guide means that he is able offer a personalised photographic experience from his lodge, Track & Trail River Camp, on the banks of the Luangwa River.
+Peter Geraerdts, who has been fortunate enough to combine his passions for Africa and photography in order to offer photographic safaris in the South Luangwa.
+Being a professional safari guide means that he is able offer a personalised photographic experience from his lodge, Track & Trail River Camp, on the banks of the Luangwa River.e bring you this selection of stunning images from

 TA Tips: a good zoom lens, 200mm or longer, will prove very useful on safari.
 And be sure to carry your equipment in a well-padded heat-and dust-proof case.